 The Adopt-a-School program, meanwhile, continued with its goal of providing school supplies, particularly bond paper reams to be used for printing of student worksheets, worth P1.4 million.

 “The health risks from this pandemic has posed a lot of challenges to students.
-However, these should not totally hinder our efforts to provide & support continuous learning to our students,” says BDONB president J. Antonio S. Antonio.
+However, these should not totally hinder our efforts to provide & support continuous learning to our students,” says BDONB president J. Antonio S. Itchon.

 If there’s one thing that unites all of these BDONB programs, it’s the spirit of “pagsasama-sama,” which involves volunteerism and working together to achieve a worthy goal.